cerison/city-state-population/README.md

 way you want.
 Just remember response time and throughput is key here.

 ## What we are looking for:
--Fast response time - The lower you can get this number the better.
+- Fast response time - The lower you can get this number the better.
 Hint - Are you sure you're using the fastest REST framework for node?
--High throughput - How much concurrent requests/users can your service handle -Minimal use of 3rd party modules - Lots of 3rd party modules don’t have speed as their primary focus, so ask yourself if using a package for something if it's really helping you meet your goal.
+- High throughput - How much concurrent requests/users can your service handle
+- Minimal use of 3rd party modules - Lots of 3rd party modules don’t have speed as their primary focus, so ask yourself if using a package for something if it's really helping you meet your goal.
--Optimized javascript code - How well you utilize javascript to meet your goal instead of being hindered by some of its conveniences.
+- Optimized javascript code - How well you utilize javascript to meet your goal instead of being hindered by some of its conveniences.
--Structured code - Is it all in a giant blob file or is it well structured for ease of development and future expansion.
+- Structured code - Is it all in a giant blob file or is it well structured for ease of development and future expansion.